 In February 2019, the Council adopted the text of the Framework for a Comprehensive Dialogue Between the Islamic Republic of Iran and the European Union on Migration and Refugee Issues, i.e. the terms for reference for a migration dialogue.
 The document was endorsed during the EU-Iran High Level Dialogue of December 2020 (not yet signed).
-The EU side has repeatedly approached the Iranian side with the proposal of holding the first meeting of the dialogue to be held at senior official level, however up till now, the dialogue has not been launched.
+The EU side has repeatedly approached the Iranian side, and also at a high level, with the proposal of holding the first meeting of the dialogue to be held at senior official level, however up till now, the dialogue has not been launched.
+Given the wider political context, it seems unlikely that the Dialogue would be launched in a foreseeable future.

-8 December 2020 High-Level Dialogue with Iran - endorsement of Dialogue on Migration and Refugees Issues, agreement to start discussions at technical level while awaiting political launch.
 October 2021 Visit of EEAS delegation to Tehran Possibility of launching the first technical meeting under the Dialogue on Migration and Refugee issues brought up.
 30 March 2021 EEAS/HOME discussion with Iranian Ambassador in Brussels Formal invite of an Iranian delegation to Brussels to hold technical discussions under the Dialogue on Migration and Refugee issues.
+14 October 2021 Visit of EEAS DSG Mora to Tehran Expressed the willingness of EEAS and HOME to organise a first working meeting at senior level.
+26 March 2022 Visit of EEAS DSG Mora to Tehran Insisted on the importance of having a technical discussion on migration 25 June 2022 Visit of the HRVP to Tehran Raised the importance of having a technical discussion on migration and related issues in Brussels, under the agreed Terms of Reference of the migration dialogue